Consensys/doc.rollups/docs/Reference/JSON-RPC.md

 * `moneyOrderTotalIndex`: *integer* - 6 byte integer where 4 bytes contain the money order batch ID of the money order batch, and 2 bytes are for the index of the money order in the batch.

-* `batchHeight`: *integer* - the unique batch index in the rollup that contains the transaction, following ascending ordinal numbering
+* `batchHeight`: *integer* - unique batch index in the rollup that contains the transaction, following ascending ordinal numbering

 * `batchStateRootHash`: *string* - rollup `rootHash` that corresponds to the batch in which the money order was included

-* `blockNumber`: *integer* - the Ethereum block number in which the batch was included in the rollup smart contract
+* `blockNumber`: *integer* - Ethereum block number in which the batch was included in the rollup smart contract

-* `blockHash`: *string* - the Ethereum block hash in which the batch was included
+* `blockHash`: *string* - Ethereum block hash in which the batch was included

 !!! example